Black7e/solawatch1/README.md

-# SolWatcher - On-Chain Intelligence for Real-Time Traders
+# solawatch - On-Chain Intelligence for Real-Time Traders

 A React application for tracking, analyzing, and copying high-performance portfolios from smart wallets on Solana.